 - Try a few apps: You might try using some of the tracking apps for parents that are installed on both your cell phone and your teenager’s.
 The problem with these apps though is that today’s teens know how to turn them off or simply remove them from their phones.
 And remember it’s a myth that law enforcement can easily find your child just from their cell phone.

-- Install a GPS tracking device on their car: Actually, you might want to install tracking on all of your vehicles.
+- Install a GPS tracking device: Actually, you might want to install a GPS tracker for kids on all of your vehicles.
 Make sure the tracking device you use isn’t one that your teenager can just unplug because it’s easy to find, such as those plugged into a vehicle’s diagnostic port.
 And while a GPS tracking device on your child’s vehicle won’t keep them from sneaking out, you will know they did and where they went.
 It’s up to you what you do with that information.

 Please remember that a teenager who is acting out is a troubled teen.
 If your teen starts behaving differently than they usually do, including sneaking out at night.
 It’s a sign that something is wrong.
 While you might not be able to completely stop them from sneaking out, you can catch them in the act, and know where their car is parked.

-By talking to your teenagers and taking safety precautions, including installing GPS tracking on their car, hopefully, your teenager will be more open, sneak out less or not at all and you’ll know they’re safe.
+By talking to your teenagers and taking safety precautions, including installing a GPS tracker for kids on their car, hopefully, your teenager will be more open, sneak out less or not at all and you’ll know they’re safe.
 You can’t and shouldn’t monitor your teenager 24/7, but you can help them earn your trust and learn to be more responsible.

 If you have any questions about teen safety or GPS tracking, don’t hesitate to contact us.